johanzi/GOMAP_maize_B73_NAM5/README.md

 dotplot(list_ego_results$ego_MF,showCategory=10, title="MF")
 ```

-Here I show the 10 first most significant hits for each ontology and rank them by GeneRatio.
+GO terms are here ranked by GeneRatio, the adjusted p-value is color-coded, and the number of genes for each GO term is defined by the diameter of the circles.

 ![](GO_analysis_plots.JPG)